chrissamuel/slurm-qog/README.md

 ```

-You can also specify a Slurm account, if you are root.
+You can also specify a Slurm account, if you are in that account (or root).

 ```
 # ./qog --account=hpcadmin